Akanksha12-i/Website-Landing-Page/README.md

 # Website-Landing-Page
-This is a landing page designed only using bootstrap
+This is a landing page designed only using html and bootstrap